open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 #### Invocation parameters

 The OTTL will use reflection to determine parameter types when parsing an invocation within a statement.
-When interpreting slice parameter types, the OTTL will attempt to build the slice from all remaining Values in the Invocation's arguments.
-As a result, function implementations of Invocations may only contain one slice argument and it must be the last argument in the function definition.
-See [function syntax guidelines](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md#function-syntax) for more details.

 The following types are supported for single parameter values:
 - `Setter`